|

-Letterhead from the collection of Bill and Betty Pratt (dated 1922):
+Letterhead from the collection of Bill and Betty Pratt (dated 1922) and details:

 Betty also contributes the following advert from the Toronto Daily Star Dec.10, 1918: